G-12.0000

 G-12.0102 Each Primary Synod (the Westminster and the

-Auburn Primary Synods) shall hold an
+Membership Auburn Primary Synods) shall hold an

 annual general session, of their member

-each of the Primary Synods convene
+that each of the Primary Synods' convene

 their own Primary Synod General

-Session, the
+Session, the delegates shall

-consist of commissioners that consist of equal
+consist of commissioners that are of equal

 numbers of elders and ministers from each

-Presbytery that is aligned with the Primary
+Presbytery that is aligned with that Primary

-which is convening the General Session
+Synod which is then convening their General Session

 (either the Westminster or the Auburn